kartonfarkas/api_docs/source/suite/contacts/getting_contact_history.rst

 Getting Contact History
 =======================

-Returns the list of emails sent to the specified contacts.
+Returns all the emailIDs for all the contacts you specified.

 Endpoint
 --------